 - Requiring the consumer to enter the 3 digit code on the back of the card in order to use Card Verification (CVV2/CVC2).

 Instead you may take the payment information from the consumer and fill it into a payment authorization form, as in the example below.
 In this scenario, you would have to mail the payment authorization form to the consumer and then wait for the consumer to either mail or fax it back.

 Regulation E requires that this signed authorization be on file prior to the first post dated payment being charged.
 This authorization must then be kept on file for two years following the conclusion of the payment plan.

 The consumer can review the payment schedule, sign the authorization and have it back to you in minutes.
 The sensitive card data is also encrypted with this type of tool in order to keep your agency within PCI Compliance regulations.

-Encourage your Consumers to Contact You First
+Reduce Chargebacks: Encourage Your Consumers to Contact You First

 If your consumer calls with questions, be sure to have someone available to answer them or call the consumer back as soon as possible.
 It is always better to issue a refund if needed than to have the consumer go to their bank and dispute the transaction.
-Even if you win a dispute, a chargeback will still count in your chargeback ratio and you will be charged the fee listed in your merchant service provider contract (usually $25 or more).